Using images in content

 • layout, colour, lines or arrows to show meaning

 Only use a diagram if it makes the content clearer, or summarises a large amount of information.
-Diagrams need to be clear and easy to understand.
+Diagrams need to be well designed, clear and easy to understand.

-You must make your diagram accessible so people don't miss out on the important information it shows.
+You must make your diagram accessible so people do not miss out on the important information it shows.

 • is clear and easy to understand